YPLiang19/Mango/README.md

 ## Ohter
-    For more information on MangFix usage, see the MangoFix Project unit test.
+    For more information on MangFix usage, see the MangoFix project unit test.